Who We Are

 Explore Our Campus

 I have been at Gallaudet since 2005 and am passionate about U.S. history because everyone’s identity and politics, whether or not they realize it, is based on their interpretation of the past.
 Because our perception of history is so important, it is vital that we think critically and deliberately about the past.
-It is because of this that I enjoy teaching a wide variety of history courses, including disability history, disability studies, immigration history, colonial history, African American history, urban history, research methods and historiography, and both halves of the U.S. history survey.
+It is because of this that I enjoy teaching a wide variety of history courses, including US disability history, Europena disability history, disability studies, immigration history, American colonial history, African American history, urban history, research methods and historiography, and both halves of the U.S. history survey.

 Disability history has become my passion.
 Since I began to focus on disability in 2008, one year after completing my dissertation, I have gained a new sense of purpose for my scholarship.
 Disability studies, which approaches the topic as a social and cultural phenomenon rather than as a medical condition, has tremendous potential to improve our society, politics, culture, and scholarship.
 While the field has already made a significant impact, there is still much more to be done.
 I have never felt as passionate about research and scholarship as I have since joining this field.

-My first project in disability studies focuses on John Howard Griffin, author of the 1961 book Black Like Me.
+My first project in disability studies focused on John Howard Griffin, author of the 1961 book Black Like Me.
 By reexamining a work that most think of only in terms of racial issues, I show how scholars can benefit by considering disability alongside (and intersecting with) race, gender, sexuality, and class.
 When we analyze the role of disability and how it affected race and other issues, this book and the life of its author become much more useful.
 Griffin’s story and the reception of his work also illustrates how disability remains embedded in our lives, literature, and public discourse, despite efforts to pass over the issue.